sequelize/sequelize/docs/upgrade-to-v4.md

 # Upgrade to V4

-Sequelize V4 is a major release and it introduces newer features, breaking changes and deprecations.
+Sequelize V4 is a major release and it introduces new features and breaking changes.
 Majority of sequelize codebase has been refactored to use ES2015 features.
 The following guide lists some of the changes to upgrade from v3 to v4.
 See [Changelog](http://docs.sequelizejs.com/manual/changelog/changelog.html#future) for full list of changes.

 ### Breaking Changes

+- Node version: To use new ES2015 features, we now require at least Node 4.
+From now on, we will support all current LTS versions of Node.
 - The counter cache plugin, and consequently the counterCache option for associations has been removed.
 The same behaviour can be achieved using `afterCreate` and `afterDelete` hooks.
 - Removed MariaDB dialect.
-This was just a thin wrapper around MySQL, so using dialect: 'mysql' instead should work with no further changes
+This was just a thin wrapper around MySQL, so using `dialect: 'mysql'` instead should work with no further changes
 - Removed default `REPEATABLE_READ` transaction isolation.
 The isolation level now defaults to that of the database.
 Explicitly pass the required isolation level when initiating the transaction.
-- Removed support for `pool:false`.
+- Removed support for `pool: false`.
 To use a single connection, set `pool.max` to 1.
 - (MySQL) BIGINT now gets converted to string when number is too big
 - Removed support for referencesKey, use a references object
-    ```
+    ```js
     references: {
         key: '',
         model: ''
     }
     ```
-- `classMethods` and `instanceMethods` are now deprecated.
+- `classMethods` and `instanceMethods` are removed.

     Previous:
     ```js